CarlosAlbaWork/ShopPromotion/README.md

 - Elderly people might get confused even if there´s only 1 simple step to create the address.
 And shop owners might not be familiarized at all with technology

 ## RoadMap
-- Polishing tests.
-- Static and Dynamic security simple audits (if needed)
 - Developing a simple App connected to metamask
 - Polishing the app and testing it on a testchain and mobile phone
 - End!!!!!!